-Blood carries various substances that must be brought to one part of the body or another.
+Blood has been called the river of life, transporting various substances that must be carried to one part of the body or another.
 Red blood cells are an important element of blood.
-Their job is to transport oxygen to the body's tissues in exchange for carbon dioxide, which is carried to and eliminated by the lungs.
+Their job is to transport oxygen to the body's tissues in exchange for carbon dioxide, which they carry to the lungs to be expelled.
 Red blood cells are formed in the red bone marrow of bones.
-Stem cells in the red bone marrow called hemocytoblasts give rise to all of the formed elements in blood.
+Stem cells in the red bone marrow are called hemocytoblasts.
+They give rise to all of the formed elements in blood.

-If a hemocytoblast commits to becoming a cell called a proerythroblast, it will develop into a new red blood cell.
+If a stem cell commits to becoming a cell called a proerythroblast, it will develop into a new red blood cell.